Garstang Community Primary School’s Sports Funding

-The PE Coordinator, School Leadership Team and Governors are extremely passionate about: ensuring that all children benefit regardless of their sporting ability; that the most able children are given the opportunity to compete at the highest level, ensuring that their talent is nurtured and developed; that the staff have access to training opportunities and continued professional development, which will increase the overall effectiveness of our Primary PE delivery.
+The PE Coordinator, School Leadership Team and Governors are extremely passionate about ensuring that all children benefit regardless of their sporting ability.
+We aim to ensure that the most able children are given the opportunity to compete at the highest level, ensuring that their talent is nurtured and developed.
+Finally, we make sure that the staff have access to training opportunities and continued professional development, which will increase the overall effectiveness of our Primary PE delivery.

 What is our vision?

 Here at Garstang Community Primary, we value the sporting potential of each and every child and are committed to providing a range of sports opportunities to interest everyone.
 Participation is seen as an integral aspect of school life and for the last 4 academic cycles, we have seen a year on year rise in the level of participation in the school.
 We also recognise the value of competitive sports and see inter-school activities as an opportunity for Gifted and Talented children to showcase and develop their talents.
 We also develop a range of internal and external activities, to allow children of all abilities to experience sports competition.
 Our commitment is one which utilises the breadth of school sport to develop excitement, raise academic attainment, and encourage the holistic development of each and every pupil.